roioteromorales/java_algorithms/README.md

 ## Trees

 **BinarySearchTree.java** is an integer implementation of a sorted [Binary Search Tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree).
 A binary tree starts from a root node, and has references to left and right child nodes.
 A BST is a binary tree that requires the right child node to be greater than the left.
 You can test by running *BinaryTreeTester.java*.

 **Trie.java** is a case-insensitive implementation of a [Trie](https://en.wikipedia.org/wiki/Trie).
 Each node of the trie has an array of children representing the chars A-Z and the apostrophe char.
 A String is represented in the Trie with each char being a node, and the final char/node has a boolean isWord set to true to indicate this position in the tree is a valid word.

-*SpellChecker.Java.* uses a Trie to determine if any words in *austinpowers.txt* (part of the Austin Powers script) are missing from the given *dictionary.txt*.
+**SpellChecker.Java** uses a Trie to determine if any words in *austinpowers.txt* (part of the Austin Powers script) are missing from the given *dictionary.txt*.
 Using a trie greatly improves the performance over nested for loops.